bitovi/academy/src/typescript/04-configuration/configuration.md

 ## Overview

-In this section we will:
+In this section, you will:

-- Learn about TypeScript configuration options to help us optimize our workflow
+- Learn about TypeScript configuration options to help us optimize our workflow.
-- Learn about linting with TypeScript
+- Learn about linting with TypeScript.

 ## Configuring TypeScript